Sean-0314/Project-1/README.md

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the YAML file may be used to install only certain pieces of it, such as Filebeat.

-elk-playbook.yml

-This document contains the following details:
+This project contains the following details:
 - Description of the Topology
-- Access Policies
+- Access Policies / NSGs for the Azure network
-- ELK Configuration
+- ELK Configurations
-  - Beats in Use
+  - Beats in Use (Filebeat and Metricbeat)
   - Machines Being Monitored
-- How to Use the Ansible Build
+- Answers to Questions regarding Kibana sample data
+- (2) Interview questions selected from the choices given

 ### Description of the Topology